E-Parker/Terminal-3D-Render/README.md

 NOTES:
 I have not tested this on Linux or Mac OS, I run a windows PC and that's it. sorry!

+if you want to use your own models with this program you must export them without normals but with UVs included. if you're using blender, when exporting make sure to click on the "Geometry" tab in the exporting menue, check the "Triangulate faces" option, and un-check the "Write normals" option.
+It should now load correctly.

 if your terminal uses more colours or just different ones, replace the values in the "COLOURS" constant with those colours. if you have them as int 0:255, simply divide the R,G,B channels by 255.

+Thanks for checking this out!

+-E. Parker